Cahn-C/Microsoft-SQL-Server/COVID-19.md

 # COVID-19 Project

-Ensure taht I am using the correct database
+Ensure that I am using the correct database
 ```sql
 USE [PortfolioProject]
 ```